Scarlet (Doja Cat album): Critical reception

-Scarlet received generally positive reviews from music critics.
-On Metacritic, which assigns a weighted mean score based on ratings from publications, the album scored 70 out of 100 based on 13 reviews, indicating "generally favorable reviews".
 Aggregating ten critic scores, AnyDecentMusic? rated Scarlet a 6.6 out of 10.

 Varietys Jem Aswad dubbed Scarlet as Doja Cat's best album, giving heavy praise towards her songwriting and the album's production.
 He found some "sags in a couple of spots," but wrote that the album "sets a new bar on multiple levels, and not just for female rappers."
 PJ Somerville of The Line of Best Fit predicted that Scarlet would be a divisive listen, but lauded Doja Cat's ability to "paint a vivid picture" and "create a hit".
 The Independents Roisin O'Connor complimented how Doja Cat incorporated the styles of her musical influences, highlighting Nicki Minaj's "wide-eyed insouciance" on "Gun", D'Angelo's "gorgeous" croons on "Often" and Kendrick Lamar's "silky, dangerous tones" on "Demons".

 Nick Levine of NME found Scarlet to be an "overlong, slightly repetitive but ultimately compelling album of two halves."
 Alexis Petridis for The Guardian disliked the album's "weird" structure and distorted approach to its love songs.
 Rolling Stones Larisha Paul deemed Scarlet to be "just another chapter" of Doja Cat "burning the pages of the rulebook on pop stardom."
 Concluding her review for Clash, Madeline Smith wrote, "At its core, Scarlet is an interesting exploration into the world of ego trips, the trappings of fame, escapism and novelty, a welcome deviation with a heightened sense of maturity and finesse."